 How to set up your company

-When you set up a new UK company, you have three choices:
+When you set up a new UK company for contracting in the UK, you have three choices:

 - Do this yourself.

 - Ask your accountant to do this.

 As a UK limited company owner, there are two main authorities that your business will deal with regularly.
 These are HM Revenue & Customs (HMRC) and Companies House.
 The latter one of these is the official body that looks after all of the administration and official filing for UK limited companies.
 Besides dealing with company formations, Companies House also administers the routine filing of the following documents for UK limited companies: